wp-plugins/nksnow/readme.txt

 A: Set the URI filter to / and check the precise match box.
 This assumes that WordPress is installed in the webserver's root directory.<br />

 Q: I see no snow.<br />
 A: Please make sure that your template uses the wp_footer() and wp_head() template tags.
-They should be in your header.php and footer.php, see <a href="http://codex.wordpress.org/Theme_Development">the theme development page</a>.<br />
+They should be in your header.php and footer.php, see the [theme development page](http://codex.wordpress.org/Theme_Development).

 Q: I still see no snow.<br />
 A: Please send me a link to your blog.
 It's quite possible that some doctype combinations or browsers will not work.
 If somebody complains I might try to fix it.<br />